-8. Data model
+8. Information model

-The minimal SIP CLF fields are defined below.
-Some of these fields contain URIs [RFC3986].
-If the URI contains an escaped character (""%" HEX HEX" mechanism), the escaped character MUST be logged as received.
+This document defines the mandatory fields that MUST occur in a SIP CLF record.
 The maximum size (in number of bytes) for a SIP CLF field is 4096 bytes.
 This limit is the same regardless of whether the SIP CLF field is a meta-field (see "Timestamp" and "Directionality" defined below) or a normal SIP header.
 If the body of the SIP message is to be logged, it MUST conform to this limit as well.